krashardiman-ctrl/pds-api-client/docs/source/quickstart/index.rst

 To install a specific version of this package, run, for example::

-    pip install pds.api-client==1.1.0
+    pip install pds.api-client==1.2.0

 You can also include it as a dependency in another package, for example, in your ``install_requires``.

-.. warning:: If you use this package a a dependency, you **cannot** use ``pds`` as a top-level namespace package in your own software.
+.. warning:: If you use this package as a dependency, you **cannot** use ``pds`` as a top-level namespace package in your own software.
 Just use ``pds2`` or anything else.
 This is a `documented bug`_.